-- 1. Objective: Conduct research/benchmarking, to develop an agency-wide IT plan that outlines IT needs, budget and timeline. - \circ Due Date: 12/31/2014 and on going - o Person Responsible: Information Technology Administrator - Metric: Establish an agency-wide IT plan that outlines IT needs, budget and timeline by 12/31/2014 - Measure: Agency staff report an increase in productivity, record keeping compliance and decrease in downtime due to inadequate IT systems - O Achieved: - 2.
-Objective: Develop a basic list of simple technological devises, applications available and educate staff/persons served in accordance with CARF standards to allow for increased productivity, service delivery and business functionality. - Due Date: February 2014 and on-going - o Person Responsible: Information Technology Administrator & All Service Departments - Metric: Web; technology devises - o Measurement: Strategic plan progress meetings, Meetings - O Achieved: - 3.
-Objective: Launch one new Therap module annually. - o Due Date: 07/01/2014 and on-going - Person Responsible: Director of Quality - Metric: Once a new module is developed by Therap, the module will be launched, relevant staff have been trained on the new modules and 100% of relevant staff are utilizing the modules successfully by 07/01/2014 and subsequently. - Measurement: Increased productivity through the use of Therap modules as a result a decrease in general event reports; decrease in on-call notifications - o Achieved: - 4.
-Objective: Identification of top technological needs agency wide and affiliated costs to increase best practices for a more productive work force. - o Due Date 02/01/2016 and on going
+- 1. Objective: Conduct research/benchmarking, to develop an agency-wide IT plan that outlines IT needs, budget and timeline. - Due Date: 12/31/2014 and on going - o Person Responsible: Information Technology Administrator - Metric: Establish an agency-wide IT plan that outlines IT needs, budget and timeline by 12/31/2014 - Measure: Agency staff report an increase in productivity, record keeping compliance and decrease in downtime due to inadequate IT systems - O Achieved: - 2.
+Objective: Develop a basic list of simple technological devises, applications available and educate staff/persons served in accordance with CARF standards to allow for increased productivity, service delivery and business functionality. - Due Date: 07/01/2014 and annually - Person Responsible: Information Technology Administrator & All Service Departments - o Metric: Web; technology devises - Measurement: Strategic plan progress meetings, Meetings

+- Achieved:

+- 3. Objective: Launch one new Therap module annually.

+- Due Date: 07/01/2014 and annually

+Person Responsible: Director of Quality

+- Metric: Once a new module is developed by Therap, the module will be launched, relevant staff have been trained on the new modules and 100% of relevant staff are utilizing the modules successfully by 07/01/2014 and subsequently.

+- Measurement: Increased productivity through the use of Therap modules as a result a decrease in general event reports; decrease in on-call notifications

+- Achieved:

+- 4. Objective: Identification of top technological needs agency wide and affiliated costs to increase best practices for a more productive work force.

+- Due Date 02/01/2014 and annually

-- o Person Responsible: Information Technology Administrator - Metric: List of available technology - Measurement: Number of new technologies presented on an annual basis - o Achieved:
+- Person Responsible: Information Technology Administrator

+- Metric: List of available technology

+- o Measurement: Number of new technologies presented on an annual basis

+- Achieved: